moskytw/mosql/docs/result.rst

 Start with MoSQL's model
 ------------------------

-(I am working on this tutorial. :P)
+I am working on this tutorial.

+Before I finish it, you can visit the https://github.com/moskytw/mosql/tree/master/tests for the examples.

 The API --- :py:mod:`mosql.result`
 ----------------------------------